-Sumatran coffees present one of the most striking and recognizable profiles in the coffee world: earthy, full, and packed with cedar and spice.
-While most are familiar with Mandehling and Gayo, less have explored the type known as “Lintong,” which takes its name from its’ home in the District of Lintongnihuta.
-This region lies southwest of Lake Toba, one of the world’s deepest inland bodies of water.
-The land in this region rises to a high plateau, providing the altitude necessary for arabica cultivation.
+Sumatra produces some of the most striking and recognizable profiles in the coffee world: earthy, full and packed with cedar and spice.
+While most people are familiar with Mandehling and Gayo, fewer have explored the type known as “Lintong,” which takes its name from its home in the District of Lintongnihuta.
+This region lies southwest of Lake Toba (pictured), which is one of the world’s deepest inland bodies of water.

-High-quality Lintongs differentiate themselves from other Sumatran coffees in their clean mouthfeel and slightly brighter acidity.
-In contrast with Mandehlings, Lintongs have a medium body but retain notes of dark chocolate and fresh earth.
-We suggest you give them a try if you’ve been a fan of Mandehlings but are looking for a twist.
+High-quality Lintongs differentiate themselves from other Sumatran coffees with their clean mouthfeel and particularly bright acidity.
+Compared to Mandehlings, Lintongs also have a medium body, while still retaining notes of dark chocolate and fresh earth.